Hiking the Koko Crater Stairs on Oʻahu, Hawaiʻi

 Puʻu Mai (Koko Head Summit)

-Unfortunately, the large metal grate that can be seen in the cover photo above has been replaced with the viewing platform that you can see here.
+Unfortunately, the large metal grate seen in the cover photo above has been replaced with the viewing platform here, and I say ‘unfortunately’ because most locals were pretty upset when the city made this change, as there wasn’t any community input before the replacement took place.

-Either way, this small platform is what we have now, but there are countless other areas to explore on the summit that can for great photo opportunities!
+Either way, this small platform is what we have now, but there are countless other areas to explore on the summit that can make for great photo opportunities!

 What Islands Can You See from the Top of Koko Crater?